Subscribie/subscribie/README.md

 - Low risk (not very expensive)
 - No coding required
-- Simple: Just give us your USPs for each service & price
+- Simple: Just enter your plans & prices
-- Upload your pictures
+- Upload a picture
-- Stripe for subscriptions & one-off payments
+- Uses Stripe for subscriptions & one-off payments

-An abstraction layer for managing variable recurring subscriptions and billing.
-Abstracts direct debit and token based card payment providers or payment-institutions.

-Keywords: subscriptions, payments, PS2, SEPA

-Want to be involved?
+# Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) and quickstart below.

 # Quickstart (without Docker)